Jensen-holm/IOTPB/README.md

 `./get_mongo_url.sh` <br>

-you can now connect to mongo db with a driver using that url. <br>
+you can now connect to mongo db with a driver using that url <br>
 When done, run: <br>

 `brew services stop mongodb-community` <br>